nickbild/vibe_qbasic/README.md

 ## How It Works

 I modified the source code of the Microsoft QBasic v1.1 IDE from 1991.
-While the source code is easily accessible on the web, I'm not sure about the license, so I am not able to distribute any of it or provide a modified binary.
+While the source code is easily accessible on the web, I'm not sure about the license it is under, so I am not able to distribute any of it or provide a modified binary.

 For coding assistance, the user first writes their code, then inserts a marker (`VIBE`) to specify where the model should place its focus for code completion.
 This marker can optionally be followed by a description of exactly what the user wants the model to do.
 Next, they use a new option under the search menu that I added called `Vibe it!`.
 It causes the code editor to be updated to reflect the changes or additions suggested by an LLM.